soumya997/Forest-fire-prediction-app/README.md

 ![Many to One](https://i.imgur.com/Zz5bcjX.png)
 #### Fig: 2

 Every vertical block with input and output arrows is called a RNN cell.
-In the beginning, it uses a vector with zeros which are named here as O0, this is only for showing the repeating structure of RNN. the circles in the blocks are activation functions.
-And if you check out carefully, you will observe that there are three types of weights.W which are with input word vector, W' is with RNN cell o/p and finally W'' is at the final RNN cell which helps to make the prediction.O/p of RNN cells are taken as an i/p for the next RNN cell, this is to keep the sequence information preserved.
+In the beginning, it uses a vector with zeros which are named here as <strong>O<sub>0</sub></strong>, this is only for showing the repeating structure of RNN. the circles in the blocks are activation functions.
+And if you check out carefully, you will observe that there are three types of weights.W which are with input word vector, <strong>W'</strong> is with RNN cell o/p and finally <strong>W''</strong> is at the final RNN cell which helps to make the prediction.O/p of RNN cells are taken as an i/p for the next RNN cell, this is to keep the sequence information preserved.

-Now, Oi is,
+Now, <strong>O<sub>i</sub></strong> is,

- <sup>Oi = f(Xi W+Oi W')</sup>
+<strong>O<sub>i</sub> = f(X<sub>i</sub> W+O<sub>i</sub> W')</strong>

-And at the end, the output of the last RNN cell and the $W''$ are taken and passed through an activation function(here sigmoid is taken) to generate the prediction, Y' = S(On W'').
+And at the end, the output of the last RNN cell and the <strong>W''</strong> are taken and passed through an activation function(here sigmoid is taken) to generate the prediction, <strong>Y' = S(O<sub>n</sub> W'')</strong>.
 And rest of the things are taken care of by backpropagation and gradient descent stuff, normal model training.

 > Note, description of all symbols are given in the image itself.